Just head south.

 The name Hattaras was used by the Fort Raleigh colonists in reference to Pea Island north of modern day Hatteras Island.
 Croatoan was an area described in Algonkian Indian tongue as west of what is now Cape Hatteras.
 The village of Hatteras retained its historical name, while the U.S. Postal Service reassigned many of the neighboring communities in the 19th and 20th centuries.

 Hatteras Village is home to several great restaurants, but you won't find much in the way of famous fast food restaurants, everything here is locally owned and operated.
 Lavish rental homes sparsely dot part of the oceanfront, but you can also stay in a quaint condo, motel or inn.
 Whatever meets your needs.
-You'll find the village retains its small community charm, while providing an adventure worthy of a world-class destination.
+You'll find the North Carolina village retains its small community charm, while providing things to do that are worthy of a world-class vacation destination.